GorbulasDev/learnelectra/docs/mobile_hardware.md

 ## Hardware Wallets

 As of current, we have the Ellipal wallet that is the hardware wallet we recommend to users.
-Ledger and Trezor intergration are in work right now.
-We undertsand this has taken us some time but navigating support and intergration can be compared to a maze.
+Ledger and Trezor integration are in work right now.
+We understand this has taken us some time but navigating support and integration can be compared to a maze.
 Please be patient with us.

 ### Ellipal